Dr Lucy Dyson BMedSci, MRCSLT, Reg. HCPC, PhD

 email : email@example.com

-I currently work as a University Teacher in the Department of Human Communication Sciences.
-My main areas of teaching include fluency, counselling and dysphagia.
-In addition I coordinate and provide clinical assessment on modules related to speech and language therapy clinical placements.
+I am a University Teacher and Disability Liaison Officer in the Department of Human Communication Sciences.
+My main areas of teaching include fluency impairment, counselling and dysphagia.
+In addition, I coordinate and provide clinical assessment on modules related to speech and language therapy clinical placements.

-I have worked clinically as a Speech and Language Therapist with a wide range of paediatric and adult client groups.
-I have specialised in working with adults with acquired neurological conditions and adults who stammer, and provide speech and language therapy for both of these client groups in the Rotherham NHS Foundation Trust.
+I have clinical experience as a Speech and Language Therapist with a wide range of paediatric and adult client groups.
+I specialise in supporting adults with acquired neurological conditions and adults who stammer, and provide speech and language therapy for both of these client groups in the Rotherham NHS Foundation Trust.
+I am also the Team Lead for the Rotherham Stroke Rehabilitation Team, which provides a continuous rehabilitation pathway for clients up to six months post-stroke.

 I am a registered member of the Royal College of Speech and Language Therapists and the Health and Care Professions Council.